TheRadziu/NoNpDRM-modding/README.md

 # NoNpDRM-modding
+Despite the name this repository has, now modding can be also done on retail/purchased games too.
-For a full tutorial how to mod retail and NoNpDRM games on 3.60 taihen/enso please visit Wiki Tab.
-New method for 3.60/3.65 enso coming soon.
+For a full tutorial how to mod games on 3.60 ENSO or 3.65 ENSO and more please visit [Wiki Tab](https://github.com/TheRadziu/NoNpDRM-modding/wiki).